-The procedure SetSystemOption can be used to change the state of backup server while the database is running.
-The general syntax to change the tate of Backup Server: dmSQL> Call SetSystemOption('bksvr', 'n')
+The stored procedure SetSystemOption can be used to change the state of backup server while the database is running.
+The general syntax to change the state of Backup Server:

+'''

+CALL SETSYSTEMOPTION('bksvr','n')

+'''

 Where n is 0, or 1.
 Setting n to 0 will inactivate the backup server.
-Setting n to 2 will activate the backup server.
+Setting n to 1 will activate the backup server.